2009 County Championship

 The 2009 County Championship season, known as the LV County Championship for sponsorship reasons, was the 110th County Championship season.
 It was contested through two divisions: Division One and Division Two.
 Each team played all the others in their division both home and away.
-The top two teams from Division Two were promoted to the first division for the 2010 season, while the bottom two sides from Division 1 were relegated.
+The top two teams from Division Two were promoted to the first division for the 2010 season, while the bottom two teams from Division 1 were relegated.

 Durham County Cricket Club won the Championship for the second consecutive season.
 Worcestershire and Sussex were relegated from Division One, with Kent and Essex promoted in their place.